GOCOcopenhagen/Handbook/README.md

 ## Code Style
-Per default do not use eslint or equivilant.
+Per default do not use eslint or equivalent.
 Hover some projects will use eslint locally or on 'Git-Commit-Time'.

  - Do not outcomment code.
 Use the vcs!
-If you commit regualraly, you can always go back and find old code.
+If you commit regularly, you can always go back and find old code.
  - Try to make the code compact.
-Do not have lines with one symble.
+Do not have lines with one character.
 Fx:

  ```html
 //Illegal